EQuimper/equimper.com/posts/build-a-rest-api-with-adonisjs-and-tdd-part-3/build-a-rest-api-with-adonisjs-and-tdd-part-3.md

 }
 ```

-This challenges method inside the User model give us the one owned by the user.
-The thing is those challenges will not be in json format so that's why inside the response
+This challenges method inside the User model gives us the one owned by the user.
+The thing is those challenges will not be in JSON format so that's why inside the response
 we ask the toJSON method.

 Now if you run your test all should be green :)

 ## Put /api/challenges/:id

 Now time to work on the update endpoint.
-First create new test
+First, create a new test

 ```
 adonis make:test UpdateChallenge
 ```

 We will need to test here, the first one is to make sure a user who is the author of the challenge can update it and see the change.
 The second test is to make
-sure we don't let other user update a challenge.
+sure we don't let other users update a challenge.

 ```js
 'use strict'